zhengjunyao-work/arc24/docs/modeling/Iteration_05_search_for_smaller_llms.md

 ## Motivation

-In the previous iteration I have seen that test time fine-tuning works.
+In the previous iteration I have seen that test time fine-tuning works on the eval set.
 However when doing a proof of concept on Kaggle's hardware I have found that to be able to fine-tune Phi-3 with a sequence length of 4096 first I have to use int4 quantization and second the fine-tuning would take 56 hours for 1k steps.